 She Who Presides Over Words, Wisdom, and Historical Records

 Due on January 9, 2025!
-Pre-order here.
+Reserve your copy here!

 This book is a tribute to the goddess Seshat and her important role as a goddess of writing, wisdom, scribes, books, libraries, letters, numbers, architecture, and the stars.
 It is inspired by my exhibit, Goddess Seshat and Ancient Public History.